Different Types of Facelift And Neck Lift

 8. Thread Lift – done with injectable threads

-When compared with the surgical facelift, it is less invasive and has a quicker recovery.
-Thread lift is performed under local anaesthesia and patients are allowed to go home on the same day of the procedure.
-The sutures used during a thread lift are available from different brands.
+A thread lift involves the use of PDO Threads.
+This type of facelift is a non-surgical alternative to a surgical facelift.
+When compared with the surgical facelift, it is less extensive.
+Thread lift is performed under local anaesthesia and patients can go home on the same day of the procedure.

 Types of Neck Lift Surgery